Elderjs/plugins/packages/markdown/README.md

 This means you can use the same markdown parser to parse markdown from other sources if needed.

 For full documentation please review [remark's docs](https://github.com/remarkjs/remark).
-That said, the default plugin config can be used to parse markdown like so: `helpers.markdownParser.processSync(mdText)`
+That said, the default plugin config can be used to parse markdown like so:
+* `helpers.markdownParser.processSync(mdText)` if you are not using syntax highlighting
+* `helpers.markdownParser.process(mdText)` if you are using syntax highlighting. **Note that because this is an async function, it will not run inside of a non-hydrated Svelte file.
+To get around this, you'll want to execute the function in the `data` portion of your `route.js` file.

 ## Remark Plugins: